LGBTQ rights in Pakistan: Gay and lesbian

-The Urdu term khusra is pejoratively used for transgender people in Pakistan.
 Media discussions of LGB people in Pakistan include a 2015 documentary How Gay is Pakistan? and a 2016 Vice documentary Blackout: Being LGBT in the Islamic Republic of Pakistan.
 In 2015, Mawaan Rizwan traveled to Pakistan, his country of birth, to film the documentary How Gay Is Pakistan? which explores the issues faced by other LGBTQ Muslims living under Islamic law that deems homosexuality illegal.
 The documentary was televised internationally, including on ABC2 in Australia, CBC in Canada and in various markets via Amazon Prime Video.

 On 9 June 2016, Vice News released a short documentary in which they showed different members of the LGBTQ community in Lahore.
 Young men who are sex workers were shown in the video and they explained the difficulties of being gay in Pakistan.
 The documentary also focused on some underground organizations that work for basic human rights for the LGBTQ community.
 In the film, there is a short clip of a young boy getting beaten up after being caught being sodomized with a tree branch by a man.
 There is also a clip of an interview with a local who flaunts how he killed a man raping a 15-year-old boy along with the victim.
 It also displayed how gay and transgender people use social media apps like Tinder to get in contact with other people of the community.
 However, this documentary, made in collaboration with Google's technology incubator Jigsaw, has been criticized by some for its sensational approach and blatantly showcasing Google's agenda of juxtaposing empowerment through digital technologies such as Tinder and the collective backwardness and oppression as shown through the blurred video of the young boy being beaten.